zik-uralov/daily-jokes/joke_history.md

 - 2025-11-11 17:51:23: What did the traffic light say to the car as it passed?
 "Don't look I'm changing!" (source: https://icanhazdadjoke.com/)
 - 2025-11-11 18:11:24: What do you call an old snowman?
 Water. (source: https://icanhazdadjoke.com/)
 - 2025-11-11 18:31:26: In 2014 Chuck Norris invested 1 cent with a Wall Street investment firm.
 As of today he became a billionaire. (source: https://api.chucknorris.io/jokes/random)
+- 2025-11-11 18:51:29: Algorithm: A word used by programmers when they don't want to explain how their code works. (source: https://v2.jokeapi.dev/joke/Any?type=single)